Home Remedies

 Cardamom or Elaichi serves as amazing home remedies for dry mouth.
 Just chew a fresh pod of cardamom and get rid of dryness and soreness of the mouth.

-Alternatively, warm 1 glass of pure water and add 1 teaspoon of cardamom powder to it and stir well.
-Take this herbal drink every day as it moistens our mouth and treats foul breath.
+Alternatively, warm one glass of pure water, add one teaspoon of cardamom powder, and stir well.
+Take this herbal drink daily as it moistens our mouth and treats foul breath.

-One may also make an herbal green tea on adding 1 or 2 cardamom pods in it and sip this brewing tea in a daily manner.
+One may also make an herbal green tea by adding 1 or 2 cardamom pods and sipping this brewing tea daily.

 Aloe Vera – Home Remedy to Treat Xerostomia

-Drinking aloe vera juice in an ancient old remedy to get rid of dry mouth.
+Aloe vera juice is an ancient remedy to get rid of a dry mouth.
 It also enhances the taste buds and protects our gums.
-Drink half a cup aloe vera juice on a daily basis to treat xerostomia.
+Drink half a cup of aloe vera juice daily to treat xerostomia.

-Alternatively, use aloe vera juice as a mouthwash and rinse your mouth with it 2 to 3 times a day.
+Alternatively, use aloe vera juice as a mouthwash and rinse your mouth 2 to 3 times daily.

 One can also apply fresh aloe vera gel inside the mouth over teeth and tongue to naturally cure the dryness of the mouth.

-Oil Pulling – Home Remedy t Maintain Oral Health
+Oil Pulling – Home Remedy to Maintain Oral Health

-Oil pulling is thousands of years old ayurvedic technique that is counted as one of the utterly beneficial home remedies for dry mouth and foul breath treatment.
+Oil pulling is a thousands of years old ayurvedic technique that is one of the utterly beneficial home remedies for dry mouth and foul breath treatment.

-It brings about moisture in our mouth, maintains oral health and keeps bad breath at bay.
+It brings moisture to our mouth, maintains oral health, and keeps bad breath at bay.

-1. Put 1 tablespoon of virgin coconut oil or sesame oil in your mouth and gently swish it around for over 10-15 minutes.
+1. Put one tablespoon of virgin coconut or sesame oil in your mouth and gently swish it for 10-15 minutes.

 2. Spew it out and wash your mouth with water.

-Follow this procedure empty stomach, every morning before brushing your teeth and.
+Follow this procedure on an empty stomach every morning before brushing your teeth.
 Do not gargle or drink the oil.

 Lemon Juice – Home Remedy to Keep the Mouth Hydrated

-Lemon juice contains citric acid that helps in keeping our mouth clean and mitigates bad breath.
+Lemon juice contains citric acid that helps keep our mouth clean and mitigates bad breath.

-The home remedies for dry mouth made out of lemon juice enhance the production of saliva and relive drying of the mouth.
+The home remedies for dry mouth made from lemon juice enhance saliva production and relieve mouth drying.

-Drink sugarless lemonade once in a day or make a lemon-honey drink to alleviate xerostomia.
+Drink sugarless lemonade once a day or make a lemon-honey drink to alleviate xerostomia.

-1. Make lemon and honey drink by adding a few drops of honey into half a lemon and 1 glass of water.
+1. Make lemon and honey drink by adding a few drops of honey into half a lemon and one glass of water.

-2. Stir the contents well and sip it on a daily basis to keep the mouth hydrated.
+2. Stir the contents well and sip it daily to keep the mouth hydrated.

 Ginger – Home Remedy to Keep Mouth Fresh